Last Updated on May 12, 2021 by laurenpacek

-This Slow Cooker Oatmeal (made with steel cut oats) is a healthy, filling, make-ahead breakfast for the entire week!
+This Crock Pot Oatmeal (made with steel cut oats) is a healthy, filling, make-ahead breakfast for the entire week!

 I have good intentions.
 I really do.
 Like, every weekday I intend to get up early enough to make myself a healthy breakfast before running out the door.
 Does this always happen?
 Definitely not.